carpentries/lesson-development-training/GOVERNANCE.md

 * Voting asynchronously on decisions where needed

 #### Lead Maintainer
-The Maintainer Team includes one person in a Lead role, who is responsible for coordinating the activity of the group.
+The Maintainer team includes one person in a Lead role, who is responsible for coordinating the activity of the group.
 In addition to the responsibilities listed for all Maintainers above, the Lead Maintainer: